inovex/scrumlr.io/README.md

 Webapp for collaborative online retrospectives hosted on [scrumlr.io](https://scrumlr.io).

-This project is written in React and its data is stored in Firestore.
+This project is written in React on top of the [Parse Platform](https://parseplatform.org/).

 ## Contributing